 A lyric soprano born in Darmós, in the province of Tarragona, Spain, Sara Blanch trained at the Conservatorio Superior del Liceu in Barcelona.
 She made her debut at the Rossini Festival in Pesaro in 2013.
 Winner of numerous international prizes (Montserrat Caballé Competition in 2014, Josep Mirabent i Magrans de Sitges in 2015 and Tenor Viñas in 2016), she has since performed on the most important stages: Liceu in Barcelona, Teatro de la Zarzuela and Teatro Real in Madrid, Teatro Regio in Turin, Théâtre des Champs-Élysées and Salle Gaveau in Paris, Maggio Musicale Fiorentino, Teatro Filarmonico in Verona, Wiener Staatsoper, Rome Opera and Accademia Nazionale di Santa Cecilia, Chorégies d’Orange… Also active in the field of oratorio and melody, she has more than 27 operatic roles in her repertoire, including Norina (Don Pasquale), Lucia (Lucia di Lammermoor), Matilde (Rossini’s Matilde di Shabran), Fiorilla (Il turco in Italia), Adina (L’elisir d’amore), The Queen of the Night (Die Zauberflöte), Adele (Count Ory) and Ophelia (Hamlet).

 Born in Rodgau, Germany, baritone Björn Bürger studied singing and received prizes at the Frankfurt Conservatory in the class of Hedwig Fassbender.
 He attended master classes by Kurt Moll, Helmut Deutsch and Christoph Pregardien.
 At the beginning of his young career, he performed Argante (Rinaldo) at the Handel Festival in Karlsruhe and Osmin (Zaïde) on tour in Germany.
 He was a member of Oper Frankfurt from 2013 to 2018.
 In parallel, he made his debut at the Opéra de Paris as Papageno (Die Zauberflöte) in a production by Robert Carsen) and in the title role of Don Giovanni at the Oslo Opera House.
 He has also performed the roles of Papageno and Figaro (Il barbiere di Siviglia) at the Glyndebourne Festival; Falke (Die Fledermaus) in Munich (conducted by Kirill Petrenko) and in Lausanne; Figaro at the Semperoper Dresden and in StuttgartWolfram (Tannhäuser) in Amsterdam, Posa (Don Carlos) in Stuttgart; Don Giovanni and Count Almaviva (Le nozze di Figaro) at La Monnaie in Brussels; Lescaut in Hamburg.
-He recently appeared as Andrei Bolkonsky (War and Peace) in Geneva, Papageno, Falke and Count Almaviva in Stuttgart; the Barber (Die schweigsame Frau) in Munich; and Guglielmo (Guillaume Tell) in Strasbourg.
-His roles for the 2022/23 season and beyond include Belcore (L’elisir d’amore) and Figaro in Stuttgart, Falke in Hamburg, Frédéric (Lakmé) and Gaveston/Fremdling (Lessons in Love and Violence by George Benjamin) in Zurich, and Heerrufer (Lohengrin) in Amsterdam.
+He recently appeared as Andrei Bolkonsky (War and Peace) in Geneva, Papageno, Falke and Count Almaviva in Stuttgart; the Barber (Die schweigsame Frau) in Munich; and Guglielmo (Guillaume Tell) in Strasbourg, Belcore (L’elisir d’amore) and Figaro in Stuttgart, Falke in Hamburg, Frédéric (Lakmé) and Gaveston/Fremdling (Lessons in Love and Violence by George Benjamin) in Zurich, and Heerrufer (Lohengrin) in Amsterdam.
+Among his roles for the 2023/24 season and beyond: Pelléas in Geneva, Lescaut (Manon) in Turin, Frank/Fritz (Die tote Stadt) in Zurich, Count Almaviva in Amsterdam.
 Björn Bürger is a laureate of the Yehudi Menuhin Foundation (Live Music Now).

 At the Opéra de Lausanne: Die Fledermaus (2018).